Earl Stevick: Academic career

 Earl Stevick studied government at Harvard University, earned a Master of Arts in Teaching English as a Foreign Language at Columbia University, and a PhD in linguistics at Cornell University.
 After he received his PhD, Stevick began teaching at Scarritt College for Christian Workers in Nashville, Tennessee.
 He applied for and received a Ford Fellowship and went to teach in Angola, Belgian Congo (now the Democratic Republic of the Congo) and Southern Rhodesia (now Zimbabwe) for two years.
 He then worked for the U.S. State Department’s Foreign Service Institute, creating courses to learn local African languages.

 As a linguist, Stevick was particularly interested in recording the tones of African tonal languages.
 In the language courses which he edited for the Foreign Service Institute, Washington, especially in the courses of Yoruba, Chinyanja, Shona, Kirundi, and Luganda, the tones are marked with a detail and precision not seen in previous grammars.

 Stevick was one of a small group of language educators who created the Master of Arts in Teaching degree at the SIT Graduate Institute in 1969.
 It was called the School for International Training at that time.
 He continued to help with that program as a member of the advisory board.
+Stevick's person-centered approach to education influenced humanistic foreign language educators such as Gertrude Moskowitz.